veniamin-ilmer/heximal/README.md

 If you are wondering why *0* is so complicated looking, understand that this is simply implying that zero is even, and also divides 3.
 Of course 0 would divide all numbers, but from the perspective of the heximal number system, the equivalent number of *6* ends up dividing 2 and 3, so that ends up being the definition for *0*.

+*5* is not divisible by 2 or 3.
+So it needed a symbol of its own.
+Since it's the only other prime, and - and \ were already used to represent the other primes, I used / for this last prime.

+For *4*, Since it's divisible by 2, I had to include the -.
+To represent *4*, I wanted to say something like "double the 2".
+So my way of doing that was to write - twice, hence =.

+Finally, why doesn't *0* contains symbols for 4 or 5?

+That is because *0* is meant to be used to represent a multiple of six.
+"10" equals 6.
+"20" equals 12, "30" equals 18, etc.

+2 and 3 will *always* divide *10* or *20* or any other *X0*.
+4 and 5 will only divide some specific cases, like *40* and *50*.
+Since they are only exceptions, they don't influence how 0 looks like.

 Now that you know how to read it, here is a handwritten list of numbers / symbols:

 ![heximal](heximal.jpg)